 Figure 4

 In the subsequent projections, upward revisions of assumed net migration levels were introduced to reflect the rapid increase in migration flows to and from the UK.
 As a result, projected population growth rates have also increased.
-In the latest revision (2021-based, published January 2024), the projected size of the UK population in 2031 was around 11 million higher than in projections produced in the mid-1990s.
+In the 2022-based revision, published in January 2025, the projected size of the UK population in 2031 was around 11 million higher than in projections produced in the mid-1990s.

 The ONS does not attempt to model the impact of policy changes when setting its migration assumptions.
 Therefore, its population projections do not reflect a prediction about how current policy will affect future net migration.